commercionetwork/commercio-consortium/upgrade/4.1.0-4.2.0/en/README.md

 ## Raccomandations

-1. To perform the update quickly and make it easy use `cosmovisor` tools
+1. To perform the update quickly and make it easy use `cosmovisor` tools version `v1.0.0+`

 **Please note**: this upgrade is **MANDATORY**.
 The nodes that will not upgrade will become incompatible with the chain and they will stop.